progit/progit/en/02-git-basics/01-chapter2.markdown

 This option displays the same information but with a diff directly following each entry.
 This is very helpful for code review or to quickly browse what happened during a series of commits that a collaborator has added.

-Sometimes it's easier to review changes by words than by lines.
+Sometimes it's easier to review changes on the word level rather than on the line level.
 There is a `--word-diff` option available in Git, that you can append to the `git log -p` command to get word diff instead of normal line by line diff.
 Word diff format is quite useless when applied to source code, but it comes in handy when applied to large text files, like books or your dissertation.
 Here is an example:

 	$ git log -U1 --word-diff
-	commit da734f4151c0bf92798edd67fb571f86ab4179e6
+	commit ca82a6dff817ec66f44342007202690a93763949
-	Author: Jed Hartman <jhartman@google.com>
+	Author: Scott Chacon <schacon@gee-mail.com>
-	Date:   Tue Mar 19 18:00:35 2013 -0700
+	Date:   Mon Mar 17 21:52:11 2008 -0700

-	    Added a missing "in" to a sentence.
+	    changed the version number

-	diff --git a/en/01-chapter2.markdown b/en/01-chapter2.markdown
+	diff --git a/Rakefile b/Rakefile
-	index 879e48c..a992ff3 100644
+	index a874b73..8f94139 100644
-	--- a/en/01-chapter2.markdown
+	--- a/Rakefile
-	+++ b/en/01-chapter2.markdown
+	+++ b/Rakefile
-	@@ -553,3 +553,3 @@ You may be wondering what the difference is

-	This option adds a nice little ASCII graph showing your branch and merge history, which we can see {+in+} our copy of the Grit project repository:
+	@@ -7,3 +7,3 @@ spec = Gem::Specification.new do |s|
+	    s.name      =   "simplegit"
+	    s.version   =   [-"0.1.0"-]{+"0.1.1"+}
+	    s.author    =   "Scott Chacon"

 As you can see, there is no added and removed lines in this output as in a normal diff.
 Changes are shown inline instead.
-You can see the added word enclosed in `{+ +}` (removed words would have been shown as `[-removed-]`).
+You can see the added word enclosed in `{+ +}` and removed one enclosed in `[- -]`.
 You may also want to reduce the usual three lines context in diff output to only one line, as the context is now words, not lines.
 You can do this with `-U1` as we did in the example above.

 You can also use a series of summarizing options with `git log`.
 For example, if you want to see some abbreviated stats for each commit, you can use the `--stat` option: